MarkusWandel/battery-tester/doc/manual.md

 ![Charging Circuit](pix/charge.jpg)

 The charge relay is shown in the "active" position and the battery relay in the "inactive" position.
-Current flows through the diode and the 22 ohm resistor to charge the battery.
+Current flows through the diode and the 22Ω resistor to charge the battery.
 Without the diode, all batteries not being discharged would be connected in parallel.
 With the diode, current can only flow "into" the battery, not out of it, so none can flow from one battery to another.

 With the 5 volt supply minus approximately 1.5 volts on a battery being charged, the current is 3.5V/22Ω = 159mA.
 Batteries of less than 1590mAh capacity can still be topped up, just not too long.
 The 2 or 4 hour topup setting is recommeded in this case.

-The charging circuitry is wasteful in that 3.5/5 = 70% of the charge energy is just turned into heat by the 22 ohm resistor, for about 3.5V\*0.159A = 0.56 watts per resistor.
+The charging circuitry is wasteful in that 3.5/5 = 70% of the charge energy is just turned into heat by the 22Ω resistor, for about 3.5V\*0.159A = 0.56 watts per resistor.
 This is far below the rated capacity of the 5W wirewound resistors, however they still get almost too hot to touch at 6\*0.56 = 3.36W of heat being generated continuously and a wirewound resistor is built to take the heat.
 ## Reverse Polarity Detection
 To obtain precise readings, the batteries are connected directly to the Arduino's analog input pins in discharge mode.
 If this were to occur with a battery accidentally inserted backwards, the analog input pin would burn out.
 The following circuit guards against accidental damage.